A delicious Chicago style deep dish pizza, with an easy homemade dough and filled with lots of cheese, sauce and sausage!

 There’s lots to love about this Chicago Style Pizza.
 This deep dish pizza has lots of cheese and sausage and its topped off with a great pizza sauce and Parmesan cheese.
 And there’s the easy homemade crust, sturdy enough to hold all the fillings and it cooks up perfectly in the cast iron skillet.

-Mozzarella – any block mozzarella will work fine here, though I’m partial to the low-moisture pizza mozzarella, for the best cheese pulls.
+Mozzarella cheese – any block mozzarella will work fine here, though I’m partial to the low-moisture pizza mozzarella for the best cheese pulls.

 Sausage – I generally use Mild Italian Sausage, but you can use Hot, if you like a spicy pizza.
 Or, maybe a mixture of both.
 As you like.

 - The amount of dough in the recipe below is perfect for a 10-inch top diameter skillet.
-If your skillet is larger, it will still work, but will be a little thinner, so cooking time may be a bit less.
+If your skillet is larger, it will still work, but it will be a little thinner, so cooking time may be a bit less.
+If you don’t have a skillet, a 9-inch round baking pan will also work.

 - The crust on this deep dish pizza is a special, thick, almost bread-like crust, so it isn’t your typical pizza dough.
 It’s perfect with the hearty fillings and part of what makes this dish sliceable :) As such, while you could use a ready-made pizza dough in place of this one, it will cook and taste differently and may not hold up as well with all the fillings.